 During this period wood and hand forged latches were made.
 It was also during the early 16th century that wrought iron and brass rimlocks came into use.
 These items along with the hinges and many other pieces of domestic ironwork would have been made by the local or resident blacksmith using his charcoal fired forge.
 They would have been expensive to produce and would have been displayed to show the wealth of the master and also to advertise his modernity by using these ingenious mechanical devices – at the time these iron locking devices would have been at the cutting edge of man’s precision metal working abilities.
 The less wealthy had to make do with large wooden box locks.
 Sometimes metal drop handles or brass knobs were used to operate these locks but wooden turned knobs were also used.
 These wooden door knobs would have been hand turned by the local wood turner on a rudimentary treadle or pole lathe using crude metal tools.
 We are not yet in the age of alloyed steel for making precision edge tools.
 He would also be making domestic items such as wooden bowls, plates etc.

 It was not until the Industrial Revolution that lathes became power driven firstly by water, later by steam and eventually electricity.
 Those great innovators the Victorians with their advances in steel production and ability to build advanced machines brought wood turning to a mass production activity with the development of one piece tooling machines.
-It is on this type of machine, albeit of later birth that Knobbs standard design door knobs are made.

 So join many celebrated hands and get YOUR hands on Knobbs door knobs.

 *Our doorknobs are not mass produced imports – we make them here in our workshop in rural Pembrokeshire*